Using Microsoft Word Headings to Reorganize a Research Paper

 What if I need to turn in a rough draft without all these extra headings?

 Sometimes, your professor might want to see a rough draft, and you may want to give it to them without all the extra headings, just as if it were your final draft.
 If that is the case, save your rough draft with a new file name.
 Now you have two separate files, one to work on, and one to hand in to your professor.
 In your professor’s version, expand everything out of the headings and remove the headings you don’t want.
-But leave the headings in your personal copy, so that when you go to make corrections and revisions later, you don’t need to add them all back in and you can take advantage of this reorganization trick.
+But leave the headings in your personal copy.
+Then, when you go to make corrections and revisions later, you don’t need to add them all back in and you can take advantage of this reorganization trick.